fluxninja/aperture/docs/content/guides/rate-limiting.md

 ![Per-User Rate Limits](./assets/per-user-limits.svg)

-Most APIs provider implement static rate limits which are well-known and publicly shared, setting the basic expectations for the end-user in terms of fair use of the service.
+Most APIs providers implement static rate limits which are well-known and publicly shared, setting the basic expectations for the end-user in terms of fair use of the service.
 With the help of
-**[Rate Limiting Policy Blueprint](/reference/blueprints/rate-limiting/base.md)** per-user static limits can be implement easily.
+**[Rate Limiting Policy Blueprint](/reference/blueprints/rate-limiting/base.md)** per-user static limits can be implemented easily.

 The use-cases of per-user static limits include: